jachguate/jachLogMgr/README.md

 ## Delphi versions

 Delphi versions supported: 10 and Up.
 (Last version tested is Delphi 11).
+It may work in Delphi 2009 or greater.
 If you successfully use it on an earlier version, please let the author know that.

 ## Documentation

 The official documentation resides in the project wiki at github: [jachLog documentatrion](https://github.com/jachguate/jachLogMgr/wiki).

+## GetIt

+You can download and install the library via GetIt package manager inside Delphi/RAD Studio IDE.

 ## Getting started